The 2021 small business owner’s guide to bookkeeping

 Key accounting terms

-Capital: This can refer to financial assets, such as cash, or the value of financial aid, such as inventories.
-To determine the amount of money that is easily available to your company, subtract your current liabilities from your existing assets to show the money your business has readily available.
+Capital: This might relate to the worth of monetary assets, such as cash, or it can refer to the value of monetary aid, such as inventories.
+To determine the amount of money that is easily available to your company, subtract your current liabilities from your existing assets to determine your working capital.

-Cash flow: This is the amount of cash expected to flow into your business over a specified time period as a result of sales and the resulting expenses over a given period.
-A cash flow statement compares the two to provide a clearer view of your ability to pay creditors and stay profitable.
+Cash flow: This is the amount of cash that is anticipated to flow into your business over a specified time period as a result of sales and the expenses that those sales generate.
+The two are compared in a cash flow statement, which helps present a more accurate picture of your ability to pay off creditors while maintaining a profitable business.

-Depreciation: Depreciation is an accounting method for recording the cost of assets or expenses incurred by a company over time.
-Instead of deducting the total cost of an asset as you purchase it – which could create an artificial loss for that financial year – depreciation allows you to record the expense in increments based on the depreciation method that you choose.
+Depreciation: A method of accounting known as depreciation is used to record the cost of assets or expenses incurred by a company over time.
+Instead of deducting the total cost of an asset when you purchase it, which could result in an artificial loss for that particular fiscal year, depreciation gives you the ability to record the expense in increments based on the depreciation method that you choose.
 This allows you to avoid creating an artificial loss for that particular year.

-Expenses: These are the costs associated with running your business and tend to be categorised as either fixed, variable, accrued, or operational expenses.
+Expenses: These are the charges that are associated with running your firm, and they typically fall into one of the following categories: operational, fixed, variable, or accumulated expenses.

-Profit and loss statement: This is a financial report that lists your earnings, expenses, and net profits over a specified period.
+Profit and loss statement: This is a financial report that details your earnings, costs, and nett profits over the course of a particular time period.

 Financial accounting glossary for business owners